Mikerniker/Frontend-Mentor-Challenges/007 Profile_Card_Component/README.md

-# IN PROGRESS

-# Frontend Mentor - Profile card component solution
+# Frontend Mentor - Profile Card Component Solution

 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).